BabsyIT/onboarder/code/README.md

 The heart of the application is the calendar booking system.
 SuperBabsys have availabilities which determine if they are shown to the potential sitter or parent.
-If forward looking time window of the booking intesects an availability of a SuperBabsy the SuperBabsy can be shown to the user.
+If forward looking time window of the booking intesects with an availability of a SuperBabsy the SuperBabsy can be shown to the user.

-The second important part are the compentencies options (Language per users type: English for Sitters), which need to intersect with the SuperBabsys compentencies.
+The second important part is the compentencies options (Language per users type: English for Sitters), which need to intersect with the SuperBabsys compentencies.

 ## Pitfalls and Limitations